ikr/ikr.su/resume_content.md

 ### October 2006—today: XIAG AG, Zürich

-Now I'm working at [XIAG](http://www.xiag.ch/) as a programmer and project leader.
+Now I'm working at [XIAG](http://www.xiag.ch/) as a **programmer and project leader**.
 I'm interacting directly with the customers, specifying and estimating the projects' scope and iterations; I'm defining tasks for up to 4 other team members.
 But most of the time I'm writing code.
 I led the following Web applications' development from scratch.

 * [Smile-o-meter](http://smile-o-meter.vns6.xiag.ch/).
 An app for surveying the employees' [satisfaction](img/smile-o-meter.png), and soliciting feedback.